Real Estate Agent Litigation Lawyers

 Why Antonoplos & Associates Attorneys at Law

 Antonoplos & Associates Attorneys at Law group of real estate agent litigation lawyers advise and represent agents, brokers, sellers, buyers, and others affected by the sale of land, on urgent equitable remedies, and the law of damages.
-These lawyers have experience in trials and appeals, and important and complex motions, including for injunctions and summary judgment.
+Our lawyers have over 20 years of experience in trials and appeals, and important and complex motions, including injunctions and summary judgment.